ansible-collections/netapp.ontap/README.md

 - na_ontap_info: `metrocluster_check_info` does not trigger a traceback but adds an "error" info element if the target system is not set up for metrocluster.
 - na_ontap_license: supports check_mode.
 - na_ontap_node: Now support check mode
-- na_ontap_ntfs_sd: checks at least one of owner, group option is present.
+- na_ontap_ntfs_sd: documentation string update for examples and made sure owner or group not mandatory.
 - na_ontap_ports: now support check mode
 - na_ontap_restit: error can be a string in addition to a dict.
 This fix removes a traceback with AttributeError.
 - na_ontap_routes: Now Support Check Mode correctly